QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 A mass function is valid if

 * the sum of the probabilities is **1**
-* probabilities are in $[0,1]$
+* $\forall{x},\ f(x) \ge 0$

-A lot of persons are also calling this function the density function (implicitly
+A lot of people are also calling this function the density function (implicitly
-"discrete density function") but I think this is confusing since the density function is associated with continuous variables.
+"discrete density function") but
+I think this is confusing since the density function is associated with continuous variables.
+You could also see "(continuous) mass function" used with continuous variables, and my opinion is the same.

-Let's dig more into it
+Let's dig more into it.

 * [Calculate a discrete probability](discrete/calculate.md)
 * [Independence](discrete/independence.md)